vidjil/vidjil/doc/server.md

   - Configure the SSL certificates
      - A fast option is to create a self-signed SSL certificate.
        Note that it will trigger security warnings when accessing the client.
+       From the `docker/` directory:
        ```
 openssl genrsa 4096 > web2py.key
 openssl req -new -x509 -nodes -sha1 -days 1780 -key web2py.key > web2py.crt
 openssl x509 -noout -fingerprint -text < web2py.crt
+mkdir -p vidjil-client/ssl
-mv web2py.* docker/vidjil-client/ssl/
+mv web2py.* vidjil-client/ssl/
       ```
      - A better option is to use other certificates, for example by configuring free [Let's Encrypt](https://letsencrypt.org/) certificates;
-       In `docker-compose.yml`, update `nginx.volumes` to add the directory with the certifictes.
+       In `docker-compose.yml`, update `nginx.volumes`, line `./vidjil-client/ssl:/etc/nginx/ssl`, to set the directory with the certificates.

 If you would prefer to use the vidjil over HTTP (not recommended outside of testing purposes), you can use the provided configuration files in `docker/vidjil-server/conf` and `docker/vidjil-client/conf`.
 You will find several files